 The management and operation of the Council's leisure centres have been contracted to Freedom Leisure since 2015/16, in order to secure leisure provision across the District.
 Freedom Leisure is a not for profit Trust that has an excellent track record of delivering first class leisure services and facilities across the UK.
-The Council pays a fixed management fee to Freedom Leisure to deliver these services, the cost of which is included in the Comprehensive Income and Expenditure Statement.
+During the COVID-19 Pandemic, the Council has supported Freedom Leisure to ensure that services could be provided into the future.
+Income in the leisure facilities have been badly impacted by the various shutdowns through 2020-2021 and a support agreement was agreed for 2020-2021 at Cabinet in August 2020 which enabled the leisure facilities to reopen.
+These have continued to reopen after each lockdown and a support agreement is in place for 2021-2022 to ensure that this will be the case throughout 2021-2022 and beyond.